Under pressure, Trump appointee Emily Murphy approves transition in unusually personal letter to Biden

 Murphy and her senior staff were bracing for a tweet from Trump announcing that they were fired, two people familiar with their thinking said.
 They spoke on the condition of anonymity because of the sensitive nature of the discussions.

 Yohannes Abraham, executive director of the Biden-Harris transition, in a statement called Murphy’s decision “a needed step to begin tackling the challenges facing our nation, including getting the pandemic under control and our economy back on track.”
-He said the transition team would begin work in the coming days to learn what’s going on at agencies across the government, hinting at the massive changes the Trump era brought.
+He said the transition team would begin work in the coming days to learn what’s going on at agencies across the government, hinting at the massive changes the Trump era has brought.

 “In the days ahead, transition officials will begin meeting with federal officials to discuss the pandemic response, have a full accounting of our national security interests, and gain complete understanding of the Trump administration’s efforts to hollow out government agencies,” Abraham wrote.